base10/link/README.md

 ### Stepwise

+- Fork the repository
+    - Creating a fork seems momentous, yeah?
+Well, we'll be changing around `config/database.yml` and it's easier to commit changes if you're on your own version of the repo
 - Within the repository, `bundle install` then `yarn install`
 - Create a `.env` file
     - `cp .env.example .env`